BostonGlobe/generator-globeproject/app/templates/_README.md

 ## Usage
 - `gulp` to run the development server.
-- `gulp prod` to prepare the production version.
+- `gulp prod` to run the production server and concatenate everything to `PROD.jpt`.

 <% if (includeLicense) { %>
 ## License